kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 - After the CS, kill the Mandalorian via Sneak Attack
 - Enter the Grove behind you
 - Run/Force Jump through the Grove to enter Sandral Grounds
-- **Hard Save in Slot 3**
+- **Hard Save in Slot 4**
 - Reenter the Grove
-- Bolook accosts you: 2,2,2
+- Run towards bridge until Bolook accosts you: 2,2,2
   - ***Begins and Finishes "Murdered Settler"***
-- Kill the Mandalorian to the left via Force Jump
+- Kill the closer Mandalorian via Force Jump
-  - You do not need to kill the Duros or the Mandalorian on the right
+  - You do not need to kill the Duros or the other Mandalorian
 - [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) to skip the Juhani fight
 - Talk to Juhani to redeem her
-- [QS Hotshot](<../Major Glitches/Hotshot#quick-save-hotshots>) to Jedi Enclave using Slot 2
+- [Neo Hotshot](<../Major Glitches/Hotshot#neo-hotshots>) to Jedi Enclave using Slot 5
+  - **Slot 5 now Grove**
 - Talk to Master Zhar
   - ***Finishes "Jedi Trials"***
   - ***Rebegins "The Jedi Council"***